 The risk-free rate is the return on an investment that carries no risk or zero risk.
 It is the minimum return that an investor expects from an investment.
-The investor won’t accept any more risk unless he or she gets a higher return than the risk-free rate.
+The investor won’t accept any more risk unless they get a higher return than the risk-free rate.

-Since it is the minimum return that an investor expects; the risk-free rate also acts as a benchmark for other interest rates.
-Meaning, other financial institutions use it to set their interest rates.
-In the US, the interest rate on a three-month U.S. Treasury bill is usually used a risk-free rate because of the large size and deep liquidity of this instrument.
+Since it is the minimum return that an investor expects, the risk-free rate also acts as a benchmark for other interest rates.
+This means other financial institutions use it to set their interest rates.
+In the US, the interest rate on a three-month U.S. Treasury bill is usually used as a risk-free rate because of the large size and deep liquidity of this instrument.

 Investors expect a certain level of return when they make an investment.
 However, the actual return they get may not always be the same as their expectations.
 The difference in the return is due to the risk involved.
 Since the US Treasury bonds are risk-free, their expected and actual return is the same.

-In today’s world, however, no investment carries zero risk, not even the U.S. Treasury bills.
+However, no investment carries zero risk in today’s world, not even the U.S. Treasury bills.
 Though a government does not default on its obligations, such investments carry some risk for a foreign investor.
 A foreign investor incurs currency risk while investing in the U.S. Treasury bills.
 An investor can use hedging techniques like currency forwards and options to diversify such risk.
 But, it will impact the net return on the investment.

 Though an investor can overcome currency risk, there are two more risks that can’t be avoided.
 First is the inflation risk, where the actual returns are lower due to inflation over time.
 Another risk is the interest-rate risk, i.e., the Treasury prices fall when the interest rate rises and vice versa.